 Through the digital front door, health systems can offer consumers and patients – and providers who refer their patients for care – a structured, guided process for choosing the services that best meet their needs, clinically and financially.
 At the same time, the health system can align clinical appropriateness with payment to load balance their capacity with known demand.
 With the digital front door as the entry point to the digital healthcare marketplace, a substantially more convenient and effective service model is possible.

-Joel French is the Executive Vice President of Patient Experience at R1.
+Joel French is the Executive Advisor for R1.
 He was most recently the Chief Executive Officer of SCI Solutions, which was acquired by R1.
 Joel has more than 25 years’ experience in technology company leadership, having founded, led, or provided consulting on behalf of various publicly traded and privately held technology firms serving health systems, health plans and life sciences companies.